Great Tomato Substitutes for Everyday Cooking

 If you are explicitly looking for the closest flavor and feel possible to tomatoes, this sauce is the most similar in terms of taste and texture and is enjoyable on a wide variety of dishes.

-Ajvar is actually a red bell pepper and eggplant spread that has an uncanny similarity to the texture and taste of tomato sauce.
+This is actually a red bell pepper and eggplant spread that has an uncanny similarity to the texture and taste of tomato sauce.
 The ingredients in this Ajvar are: peppers, eggplant, sunflower oil, salt, sugar, distilled vinegar, and garlic.

 The product is imported from Bulgaria, which is one of the reasons the ingredients are very wholesome.
 Foods imported from Europe tend to have less additives, artificial colors, etc.

 I use this product two-fold: first, if I want pasta, I'll add a little water to the Ajvar and mix over heat.
 Then I just pour it over my pasta.
 Next, I use this product full-strength as a substitute for pizza sauce.
+I have used it also on veal parmesan.

 This product is highly suited for people with allergies and intolerances to tomato.
 I'm a little addicted to this stuff myself.
+People you serve this sauce to might not even know it isn't tomato sauce.
+That is how close the flavor is.

 Substitute for Barbecue Sauce